TitleOS/QuantumTunnel/README.md

 If dotnet is in your PATH:
 `QuantumTunnel.exe FileToDump`

+To obtain a raw flash image, usable in XBFS tools, use -rawdump (1GBish on Series S/X):
+`dotnet QuantumTunnel.dll -rawdump`

 ### FAQ
 Q: Why can't I dump X file? (host.xvd, system.xvd, etc)